 I know there are design experts out there who claim neutral furniture is paramount in building good design.
 And it's true.
 For some people.
 Some of the time.

 But a good design plan becomes a truly great space when you add personality to the mix.
-If you love something, it will work.
-That’s how I got Andy Blackford.
+If you love something it will work in your space.

 So instead I bought two pretty white couches and oh how I tried to love them.
 I tried so hard.
 Really.
 I'd sit in the living room and drink champagne and make witty conversation with them.
 I'd invite fun groups of friends over hoping to bring those white couches out of their dull shell.
 I tried to woo them with upbeat music and make them laugh with some of my best jokes; but they were so booorrrring.

-So we painted the piano.
 And also the mantle.
-We installed beautiful sconces and window treatments, moved around artwork and reoriented the furniture, and added two gorgeous bright GREEN velvet couches and voilà!
+We installed beautiful sconces and window treatments moved around artwork and reoriented the furniture and added two gorgeous bright GREEN velvet couches and voila !
 A space we truly love.
-A space that isn’t beige.
-Isn’t dull.
-Isn’t on page 78 of the latest catalogue.
+A space that isn't beige.
+Isn't dull.
+Isn't on page 78 of the latest catalogue.

 Be brave readers and see you next time at the neighbor's house.

 Sources | Stools: Homegoods (I repainted the legs) | Couches: Ikea | Sconces: wayfair| Tables: bought years ago at auction house but you can find similar at onekingslane.com |Jackie O artwork: zgallerie.com| Picasso artwork over the piano: a gift from my mother (she called it a loan but I think she meant gift.)